huggingface/blog/supercharge-customer-service-with-nlp.md

 apt install git-lfs
 ```

 Also, we install the 🤗 Transformers and 🤗 Datasets libraries to run this notebook.
-Since we will be using [DeBERTa](https://huggingface.co/docs/transformers/model_doc/deberta-v2#debertav2) in this notebook, we also need to install the [`sentencepiece`](https://github.com/google/sentencepiece) library for its tokenizer.
+Since we will be using [DeBERTa](https://huggingface.co/docs/transformers/model_doc/deberta-v2#debertav2) in this blog post, we also need to install the [`sentencepiece`](https://github.com/google/sentencepiece) library for its tokenizer.

 ```bash